ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 #### (a) Derivative

 The derivatives are implemented using Eulers method.
 The first two, deriv[0] and deriv[1] represent the change in length traveled by the agent per time step, dx/dt = v.
-The other two, deriv[2] and deriv[3] are the change in velocity per time step dv/dt = force/mass = acceleration for linear and angular movement of the agent, respecitvely.
+The other two, deriv[2] and deriv[3] are acceleration, the change in velocity per time step dv/dt = force/mass = acceleration for linear and angular movement of the agent, respecitvely.
 The Euler method seems to give reasonable results in terms of linear movement.
-I suspect that a higher order method like the midpoint method or the Runge-Kutta 4 method might have given more narrow turns whenever an agent changes direction.
-This has not been checked or attmpted quantified in this work.
+I suspect that a higher order method like the midpoint method or the Runge-Kutta 4 method might have given more narrow turns whenever an agent changes direction as well as a more straight walk compared to now where the agent shows tendency to zig-zagging a little.
+This suspicion has not been checked or attmpted quantified in this work.

 The derivative were defined as: